SepCy/GOON-V2/README.md

 <p align="center">
 <img  src="https://avatars.githubusercontent.com/u/116578301?s=200&v=4"  width="100"  alt="Goon"  /></p>

 Hi!
-Thank you for joinging GOON Community.
+Thank you for joining GOON Community.

 The starting place to build GOON on your own server and join our GOON Community